dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/templates.md

 ### Creating a template

-To save an existing project as a template, visit the project's Settings page and select &ldquo;Save this project as a template.&rdquo;
+To save an existing project as a template, visit the project's Settings page and select "Save this project as a template."

 ![Saving a project as a template.](../images/templates_1.png)

 ### Managing templates

-To view your existing templates, press the &ldquo;Create Project&rdquo; button on the dashboard and select &ldquo;Edit templates.&rdquo;
+To view your existing templates, press the "Create Project" button on the dashboard and select "Edit templates."

 ![Managing your templates.](../images/templates_2.png)

-You can also view this page by clicking your avatar in the navigation bar, selecting &ldquo;Settings&rdquo; in the dropdown, and then selecting &ldquo;Project templates&rdquo; in the sidebar.
+You can also view this page by clicking your avatar in the navigation bar, selecting "Settings" in the dropdown, and then selecting "Project templates" in the sidebar.

 From this page, you can rename and delete the templates you have created.
 You can also export your templates if you want to share them with other Screendoor customers.